 6. Create a Website That Converts

 After creating a social media page on Facebook and a Google My Business profile, the next step is building a website that converts potential clients into new customers.

 Your website should cover who you are, what services you provide, and your qualifications.
 Ideally, it would also include photos of your employees and workplace and an online booking form.
 This information is essential since your clients will use this platform to pay invoices, book work, and approve quotes.

 Marketing aside, a website positions you as a professional, making you appear more trustworthy and worth their while.

 7. Employ Email Marketing

 You won’t get tree care gigs every day throughout the year as the seasons can determine who needs tree trimming help (and whether the weather is suitable for service).
 Therefore, you’ll need to keep your brand in the back of your customer’s mind whenever the need for an arborist arises.

 Email marketing is the best method for this task as it is personal and can be used to promote new services, increase sales, and fill up your appointment book.

-This method involves compiling consumer email addresses and initiating an email campaign (it can be automated) to keep up with your clients, even in the off season.
+This method involves compiling consumer email addresses and initiating an email campaign (it can be automated) to keep up with your clients, even in the off-season.

 Marketing your tree service business is essential if you want to stay in business.
 Fortunately, there are tons of free and low-cost tree service advertising ideas that can help you drum up business.
-Whether you’re a tree trimmer, professional arborist, or offer another tree and gardening service, connecting with customers is simpler than ever with these marketing strategies.
+Whether you’re a tree trimmer, or professional arborist, or offer another tree and gardening service, connecting with customers is simpler than ever with these marketing strategies.